najamelan/ws_stream_wasm/README.md

 # in a different terminal:
 cargo run --example echo_tt --release -- "127.0.0.1:3312"

-# the second server is pure async-tungstenite without ws_stream wrapping it in AsyncRead/Write.
+# the second server is pure async-tungstenite without ws_stream_tungstenite wrapping it in AsyncRead/Write.
 This
-# is needed for testing a WsMessage::Text because ws_stream only does binary.
+# is needed for testing a WsMessage::Text because ws_stream_tungstenite only does binary.

 # in a third terminal, in ws_stream_wasm you have different options:
 wasm-pack test --firefox [--headless] [--release]